AryanSrivastava1709/Event-Management-System/README.md

 - We’re using **Foreign Keys** (`user_id`, `event_id`, `booking_id`) to link tables.
 - You can add indexes and constraints as needed.
 - This ERD is perfect for MySQL and aligns with your microservices setup — each service can manage its own table, and use IDs to interact via APIs.

----

-Would you like a **visual PNG version** of this diagram?
-I can generate and send you one.